VIDEO: Posidonia 2018 - Agency by Air unveiled

 Leo Jeoh, Airbus' Skyways Lead

 Guests were treated to a special sight as the Airbus SN1 C1S Variant prototype was revealed to them.
-The same model will be used in Singapore during the pilot trial scheduled for Q3, 2018 to test the delivery of last mile deliverables, marine products, and 3D printed consumables from our 3D printing lab in Singapore.
+The same model will be used in Singapore during the pilot trial scheduled for Q3, 2018 to test the delivery of last mile deliverables, products, and 3D printed consumables from our 3D printing lab in Singapore.

 The partnership with Airbus was made official with a live signing of an MOU at Posidonia, signaling the start of a new era of shore-to-ship operations.